particle-iot/docs/src/content/support/support-and-fulfillment/general-shipping-info.md

 ### Exchanges for Damaged Goods

 Sometimes, bad things happen to good packages while they’re trotting across the globe.
 If your Particle Gear arrives damaged, we’ll be happy to send you a replacement unit that has been hand inspected by a human member of the Particle Team.
-Please write us at our [Support Portal](https://docs.particle.io/support/support-and-fulfillment/menu-base/photon/)and include the following:
+Please write us at our [Support Portal](https://docs.particle.io/support/support-and-fulfillment/menu-base/photon/) and include the following:

 - A couple of photos from your phone of the damaged product and package
 - Your OrderID